 The University provides a comprehensive health care assistance program for eligible regular employees.
 A policy summary briefly outlining the benefits available under this Plan is available from Human Resources.
 Your certificate of coverage will be mailed to you directly from the insurance companies following enrollment.
 Those documents, by reference, are a part of this Handbook.

-The University provides an insurance policy to replace a portion of wages lost by a full-time employee due to a long-term disability.
-For this purpose full-time is defined as an average of at least 35 hours per week.
+The University provides an insurance policy to replace a portion of wages lost by a full-time employee in active employment in the US due to a long-term disability.
 This policy is secondary to Worker's Compensation and coordinates with any other employer-provided wage replacement program.

-If you become disabled while employed by the University, information about the policy and the application is available from the University's Human Resources.
+If you become disabled while employed by the University, information about the policy and the application is available from the University's Office of Human Resources.

 The University participates in the Seventh-day Adventist retirement plan.
 Minimum benefits are available to workers who have ten full years of denominational service credit.